 - Shabu-shabu: Thin slices of beef cooked in a hot broth at the table.
 Taste shabu-shabu at its most refined with beautifully marbled wagyu beef from Kobe.

 - Okonomiyaki: A savoury pancake filled with a variety of ingredients, often pork and cabbage.
-IN the popular Osaka style, there’s usually topped with ingredients like seaweed, bonito flakes, pickled ginger, and mayo.
+In the popular Osaka style, they’re usually topped with ingredients like seaweed, bonito flakes, pickled ginger, and mayo.